diegowrhasta/EShopMicroservices/README.md

 ## Design Choices

-* Custom Exception Handler that will handle all manners of exceptions based on their type and hydrating an informative and clean json response when an exception is thrown.
+* **Custom Exception Handler** that will handle all manners of exceptions based on their type and hydrating an informative and clean json response when an exception is thrown.
-* Health checks in all services that go into checking the healthchecks of their own backing services (databases, caches)
+* **Health checks** in all services that go into checking the healthchecks of their own backing services (databases, caches)
+* **Pipeline behaviors** in the form of behaviors injected into the CQRS Handler pipelines.
+ValidationBehavior (to validate payloads through FluentValidations), LoggingBehavior (to log all the queries and commands that are being sent to the microservice).

+## Extra notes

+GitHub's dependabot has been configured in this repository in order to check for updates to packages and stay up to date.